THE BRRVLN TEAM

 Tamar has worked for over 10 years on aspects of community engagement in the environmental field.
 This work has encompassed issues associated with sea level rise in the pacific, the social impacts of mining and cross-cultural considerations for post-mined land rehabilitation.

 Tamar has been involved with Landcare in a volunteer capacity since 2017 both as a member of Gesar Springs Landcare and as an executive member of BRRVLN.
-Since 2018 Tamar has worked for BRRVLN on a project focused on understanding the distribution of cane toads in the Kyogle and Richmond Valley Local Government areas and working with landowners to control cane toads at the invasion frontline.
+Since 2018 Tamar has worked for BRRVLN on a range of projects including pest animal management, landslip remediation and conservation of habitat for threatened fauna species.

 BRRVLN EXEC